EvenMore 0.63

 I cannot expect to be able to develop this program much further, as I am a Christian and believe Jesus Christ will return very soon.
 If I do not reply to any mail for months and months, then the development of this program has ceased.

 If anyone wishes to help in the distribution files, please email me.
 You could design a few NewIcons, MagicWB icons, Iconographics icons, plugins, or anything.
 If you have any suggestions or contributions for the distribution files, again email me :).
 Suggestions for the program are always welcome.
-Tell me what YOU would like to see in a text viewer.

 Credits